 In the beginning of the article I said that Napoleon’s “invasions of kingdoms was the major catalyst that turned Europe democratic, and this was not unintended.
 He knew that the old monarchies had no intention of allowing their people to acquire self-governing powers.”
 And yet it should be clarified that though his goal was to export Enlightenment ideas, Napoleon was not actually a warmonger.
 Of the seven wars Napoleon’s army would fight in, from 1803 to 1815, Napoleon would initiate only two of them, and only as a preemptive measure against powers that would have attacked France’s republic if he had not (Spain and Portugal were chomping at the bit).
 It was not, then, that revolutionary France would not leave the rest of Europe alone militarily (as revisionists of the more Burkean conservative stripe insist), but that the monarchists of Europe—and primarily England—were hellbent on turning France into a Sodom and Gomorrah tale they could use if ever their own peasants got uppity.

-Of all the monarchies who opposed Napoleon and revolutionary France, England was the most vociferous because it stood the most to lose in terms of diplomatic influence and access to exotic natural resources were a proletarian revolt within its borders to force a civil war.
-It is also worth noting that with Napoleonic France’s declaration of freedom of religion, England being the only country where Protestantism was institutionalized in a sea of Catholic kingdoms suddenly became insignificant… which no doubt would have irritated members of the British aristocracy who saw their contrarian state Protestantism as an intriguing and daring feature of their country.
-Having surpassed Spain as the dominant European power only 200 years before, England was not about to cede its imperial superiority—or perceived moral superiority—to France so soon; especially not when the rival country had a ruler belonging to a family from such minor nobility they almost weren’t noble.
+Of all the monarchies who opposed Napoleon and revolutionary France, England was the most vociferous, because it stood the most to lose in terms of diplomatic influence and access to exotic natural resources if France ever inspired a revolt within England’s borders.
+It is also worth noting that with Napoleonic France’s declaration of freedom of religion, England being the only country where Protestantism was institutionalized in a sea of Catholic kingdoms suddenly became insignificant… which no doubt would have irritated members of the British aristocracy who saw their contrarian Protestantism as an intriguing and daring feature of their country.
+Having surpassed Spain as the dominant European power only 200 years before, England was not about to cede its imperial superiority—or perceived moral superiority—to France so soon; especially not when the rival country had a ruler belonging to a family from such minor nobility that they almost weren’t noble.

 “Britain was master of the sea.
 Napoleon was unbeatable on land.
 Neither the whale nor the elephant were able to challenge the other in their own domain.”¹⁶